 Waters intended for human consumption, in particular groundwater and mineral waters, become charged in natural radionuclides owing to the nature of the geological strata in which they spend time.
 The concentration of uranium and thorium daughters, and of potassium 40, varies according to the resource exploited according to the geological nature of the ground.
-For waters with high radioactivity, the annual effective dose resulting from daily consumption (2 litres/inhabitant/day) may reach several tens or hundreds of microsieverts (μSv).
+For waters with high radioactivity, the annual effective dose resulting from daily consumption (2 litres/inhabitant/day) may reach several tens or hundreds of microsieverts (μ Sv).

-The Ministry of Health monitoring of the radiological quality of the tap water distributed to consumers between 2005 and 2007 (DGS/ASN/IRSN report published in 2009) showed that 99.86% of the population receives tap water whose quality complies at all times with the total indicative dose of 0.1 mSv/year set by the regulations.
-A new report on this subject is due at the beginning of 2011.
+The results of the Regional Health Agencies' monitoring of the radiological quality of the tap water distributed to consumers between 2008 and 2009 (DGS/ASN/IRSN report published in 2011) showed that 99.83% of the population receives tap water whose quality complies at all times with the total indicative dose of 0.1 mSv/year set by the regulations.